Using Natural Frequency Response Monitoring (NFRM) to Reduce Inspection Costs for Ageing North Sea Platforms

 About

-Elaine is a senior engineer in 2H’s Houston office.
-She holds a master’s degree in Structural Engineering from Heriot Watt University and has 12 years’ experience in the energy industry.
-Elaine is a Chartered Engineer and Member of the Institute of Civil Engineers.
-Her experience focuses on a range of different riser designs, shallow water conductor systems and subsea structural analysis.
-Elaine started her career with 2H in Aberdeen before relocating to 2H Houston in 2019 to broaden her experience to different riser systems.
-She has held numerous project management and technical roles on a variety of projects from concept through to detailed design, including subsea wellhead fatigue mitigation, shallow water platform conductor integrity management and seawater intake riser design.
+Elaine is a principal engineer in 2H’s Edinburgh office.
+She graduated from Heriot Watt University with a Masters degree in Structural Engineering and has 14 years’ experience in the offshore energy industry.
+She has been a Chartered Engineer and Member of the Institute of Civil Engineers since 2017.
+Elaine began her career with 2H in Aberdeen before relocating to Houston in 2019 to broaden her experience with various riser systems.
+She has experience across the industry, including shallow water platform conductors, steel catenary risers (SCRs), top tensioned risers (TTRs), seawater intake risers (SWIRs), fixed offshore wind, and local component FEA.
+She has worked across all phases of offshore projects from concept development through to detailed engineering, delivery, operation, integrity management and life extension and also has hands-on offshore experience.

 B. Taylor